UbdaNam/Portfolio-Bootstrap/README.md

 # 📖 Portfolio <a name="about-project"></a>

-**Portfolio: Mobile only** is a portfolio only for mobile devices built with HTML and CSS.
+**Portfolio-Bootstrap** is a portfolio only for mobile devices built with HTML and CSS.

 ## 🛠 Built With <a name="built-with"></a>